moni-sarah/Transform-Load-ETL-process/README.md

 Must extract and store the following data every day at noon, local time, for Casablanca, Morocco:

 - The actual temperature (in degrees Celsius)
 - The forecasted temperature (in degrees Celsius) for the following day at noon

+### Code
+Inline "code"
+Indented code
+   // Comment